 “We love how we’ve grown as Nappy Roots.
 Bowling Green has been able to see us go from young college kids to Nappy Roots the rappers, and we want to continue to include the community in our development and growth as Nappy Roots the rappers AND brewers,” said Scales.

 In terms of music, the group’s newest single, “End of the Night Song” featuring Blanco Brown is on their latest album NAPPY4LIFE, Part 1, and it’s a nod to their time in college and specifically reminiscent of the perfect tune to play when bartenders announce “last call” at the end of an evening.
-They are also recording their next album, NAPPY4LIFE, Part 2, with an anticipated 2024 release.

-Additionally, during the upcoming anniversary of Atlantucky, Nappy Roots introduced a new stout to their brewery’s lineup - a bourbon-barreled beer called “Lord Sauce.”
+Additionally, during the previous anniversary of Atlantucky, Nappy Roots introduced a new stout to their brewery’s lineup - a bourbon-barreled beer called “Lord Sauce.”
 The group also opened a pizza and paninis restaurant inside the brewery, giving patrons handcrafted food to pair with their craft beer.